swift-server/swift-webauthn/Sources/WebAuthn/Docs.docc/index.md

 # ``WebAuthn``

-A library for working with WebAuthn/ Passkeys.
+A library for working with WebAuthn and Passkeys.

 ## Overview